facebook/relay/docs/Guides-BabelPlugin.md

     [getBabelRelayPlugin(schemaData, {
       // Only if enforceSchema: false and debug: true it will still log validation errors at build time
       debug: false,
-      //Customizes the name of the input variable when queries/muations are being sent off to the server.
+      // Customizes the name of the input variable when queries/muations are being sent off to the server.
       inputArgumentName: 'custom_input_name',
       // Transforms any field names to snake_case when the queries/mutations are sent to the server
       snakeCase: true,
-      //Supresses all warnings that would be printed
+      // Supresses all warnings that would be printed
       suppressWarnings: false,
-      // enables the usage of variables in your relay queries via ES6 template strings
-      substituteVariables: true,
       // Can add custom schema validation rules?
 Is there a simple example for this?
       validator: (GraphQL) => {
         return (schema, ast) => {